Covent Garden Masterplan

 Floral Court is a new mixed use precinct to the northwest of the Covent Garden Piazza composed of an assemblage of contemporary and historic buildings around a new courtyard.

-This new destination immersed within the existing urban fabric will be something of a quiet refuge in a busy and colourful part of London.
+This new destination immersed within the existing urban fabric is a quiet refuge in a busy and colourful part of London.

-The public realm was the starting point of the design and is intended to be the unifying element that knits together the different buildings and uses.
+The public realm was the starting point of the design and serves as the unifying element that knits together the different buildings and uses.
 New passages connect the formerly inaccessible interior of the block to surrounding routes and venues.

-Upon emerging from a passage through a nineteenth-century terrace in King Street into the treed courtyard, visitors will discover an entirely new lifestyle retail and dining concept unique to London.
+Upon emerging from a passage through a nineteenth-century terrace in King Street into the treed courtyard, visitors discover an entirely new lifestyle, retail, and dining concept unique to London.
 The ground floor is a continuous network of indoor and outdoor spaces including refurbished period shop fronts and interiors.

-Contemporary architecture is interwoven with historic buildings of varied styles and materials, creating an environment that is feels both new and completely integrated with the surroundings.
+Contemporary architecture is interwoven with historic buildings of varied styles and materials, creating an environment that feels both new and completely integrated with the surroundings.

-The most prominent architectural feature in Floral Street will be a vertical folly inspired by the stacked crates of the former market's working warehouses.
+The most prominent architectural feature in Floral Street is a vertical folly inspired by the stacked crates of the former market's working warehouses.
 Facades of handmade brick and steel-framed windows were inspired by the surrounding warehouses but are distinctly modern in scale and proportion.

 Fifty-five apartments occupy six different buildings, three of which are listed.
 KPF’s scope of work includes the design of residential interiors: contemporary in Floral Street with a palette that complements the architecture and period restorations in the King Street terraces.
-A unified basement houses a central plant, and distributes utilities and provides below-grade servicing links to the six buildings.
+A unified basement houses a central plant, distributes utilities, and provides below-grade servicing links to the six buildings.
 This fully integrated model of development makes Floral Court a new model for sustainable high density living in a conservation area.

 A trio of new developments will transform cobbled Floral Street into a premium retail and residential address, including the contemporary architecture of Floral Court, the restoration of two listed buildings, Carriage Hall and 12 Floral Street, and the conversion of a former warehouse at No.11 Floral Street.

 The Wellington Hotel